Tax Credits in Australia: A Complete Guide

 - Education Tax Refund (Replaced by Schoolkids Bonus): The Education Tax Refund (ETR) has been replaced by the Schoolkids Bonus, which provides assistance directly to eligible families for education-related expenses.
 Eligibility for the Schoolkids Bonus is based on family income and other qualifying criteria.

-Consult with our tax advisors at Odin Tax or refer to the Australian Taxation Office (ATO) for the most up-to-date and detailed information regarding specific tax credit eligibility requirements.
+Consult with our tax advisors or refer to the Australian Taxation Office (ATO) for the most up-to-date and detailed information regarding specific tax credit eligibility requirements.

 How to Apply for Tax Credits in Australia